okorieebube/react-blog/README.md

 ## Installation
 * Clone the repo
 * Create the DB required in the .env file
-* Run the command below from your cli, to install the node_modules `npm i`
+* Run this command from your cli, to install the node_modules `npm i`
-* Run the command below, to start the react server `npm start`
+* Run this command, to start the react server
+`npm start`
-* Run the command below, to start the json server
+* Run this command, to start the json server
 `npx json-server --watch data/db.json --port 8000`

 ## Contributions